Grammarly Free vs. Pro (Put to the Test in 2026)

 The Final Verdict

-Whether you use Grammarly free or Premium depends on your needs.
+Whether you use Grammarly Free or Grammarly Pro depends on your needs.

 If you only write casually, the free version should suffice.

-But if writing is an integral part of your job or you’re a college student, Grammarly Premium is likely well worth the investment.
+But if writing is an integral part of your job or you want to become a better writer, Grammarly Pro is probably worth the investment.

-I hope this article has allowed you to compare both versions of Grammarly effectively.
+I hope this article has helped you effectively compare both versions of Grammarly.

 I wish you success with your future endeavors—whether they involve proofreading, editing, writing, or a combination of the three!